emersonrodrigod/ElvinCMS/README.md

 <p><a href="https://github.com/tekinerten/">Tekin ERTEN</a></p>

 <h4>Name of CMS</h4>
-Tekin ERTEN is one of the founder and the name Elvin is his doughter's name
+Tekin ERTEN is one of the founder and the name Elvin is his daughter's name